 - create technological safeguards to protect the copyrighted materials that are made digitally available to students, and include appropriate copyright notices.

 In an effort to comply with the terms of the TEACH Act and empower faculty and afford them the opportunity to use certain copyrighted materials on-line in a legal manner, Villanova University has adopted a copyright policy.
-The new copyright policy is separate from the pre-existing Intellectual Property Policy found in the Faculty Handbook, which remains in place.
+The new copyright policy is separate from the pre-existing Intellectual Property Policy, which remains in place.

 Any faculty member who wishes to post others’ copyrighted materials on the faculty member’s website should include a copyright notice similar in form to the following: